marcomoroni/portfolio-2/content/2019-04-01-cities/index.md

 {{ image(src="minna04.jpg", stretch=true) }}
 {{ image(src="minna05.jpg", stretch=true) }}

-The following are screenshots of the generated artefacts (made in Unity — they are 3D and interactive).
+The following are screenshots of the generated artefacts (in the app they would be 3D and interactive).
 I was extremely lucky to have Minna helping me throughout the project — she made all the assets I needed!

 {{ image(src="perspective-01.png", stretch=true, full_width=true, can_toggle_full_width=true) }}
 {{ image(src="perspective-03.png", stretch=true, full_width=true, can_toggle_full_width=true) }}